gabemontero/model-catalog-bridge/schema/README.md

 2) A standalone model, without a server or API exposing it
     - With only `models` specified using the schema

+Freeform annotations can be provided on the model and modelServer objects in the form of key-value pairs.

 <img width="706" alt="Screenshot 2025-03-17 at 4 10 34 PM" src="https://github.com/user-attachments/assets/6fb4d07c-ffe5-45b0-ae7d-9b8f42eb7e90" />

 See below for how the metadata maps into Backstage catalog entities